HyperGateProxy/hypergateproxy.github.io/index.md

 ### Mobile Clients

-There is no mobile cient avaliable for now, you can setup the IOS/Android network proxy to the pac address of hypergate client listen, the pac web server is listening on a global address of your macos, not only 127.0.0.1, the can only be used when your phone and mac os are connected on the same subnet.
+There is no mobile cient avaliable for now, you can setup the IOS/Android network proxy to the pac address of hypergate client listen, the pac web server is listening on a global address of your macos, not only 127.0.0.1, it can only be used when your phone and mac os are connected to the same subnet.

 ## Support & Contact